google-deepmind/dm_env_rpc/docs/v1/overview.md

 error that would normally be logged by the server should also be included in the error sent to the client.

-### Nested actions/observations
+### Nested actions or observations

-Nested actions or observations (lists of lists, dicts of dicts, lists of objects, etc.) are not directly supported by the protocol, however there are two ways they can be handled:
+Nested actions or observations are not directly supported by the protocol, however there are two ways they can be handled:

-1. Flattening the hierarchy.
-A separation character such as a period "." in the name of a spec can indicate a level of nesting.
-With this a server can flatten the nested structure to push through the wire and the client can reconstruct a nested structure on its side.
-A tensor name that’s a level of nesting plus a number can indicate an array index.
-Eg: “wheel.0”, “wheel.1”, “wheel.2” could represent an array of 3 wheels, each element of which is a tensor.
-An exact scheme is up to each server and should be documented.
+1. Flattening the hierarchy, using a period "." character to indicate a level of nesting.
+Servers can flatten the nested structure to push through the wire and the client can reconstruct the nested structure on its side.
+    Servers need to be careful not to use "." as part of the tensor's name, except to indicate a level of nesting.

 2. Defining a custom proto message type, or using the proto common type Struct, and setting it as the payload in a Tensor message’s array field.